 For those who are able to practice 10-20 hours a week, the course can be completed in about 8 weeks.
 There are no due dates or deadlines for our courses, so students can start at any time and work at their own pace.

-Please note: This course includes detailed written instructions but unlike most our other courses, there is no recorded voiceover.
+Please note: This course includes detailed written instructions and video recording of every step of the classical cast drawing process, but unlike most our other courses, there is no recorded voiceover.
+This course builds on the skills taught in Classical Sketchbook for Beginners, Intro to Classical Drawing, and Bargue Plate Drawing.